Outlining The California OTS’ 2021 Highway Safety Plan

 • In California, 719 fatal car injuries occurred that involved a person who was under the influence of illegal drugs.

-• In 2018 in California, 42.1 percent of fatal crashes involved drivers that tested for illegal drugs
+• Hundreds of fatal crashes involved drivers who tested positive for illegal drugs in 2018 in California.

 • Over half of the people surveyed reported that they believed driving under the influence of drugs was a “very big problem.”

-• 28.4 percent of drivers asked across California thought that people driving under the influence of drugs was only “somewhat of a problem.”
+• Many drivers across California thought that people driving under the influence of drugs was only “somewhat of a problem.”

-The California Office of Traffic Safety compiled the following list that includes what causes drug-impaired crashes:
+The California Office of Traffic Safety compiled the following list, which includes what causes drug-impaired crashes:

 • Speeding

 The California Office of Traffic Safety included proposed countermeasures in its Highway Safety Plan.
-The following are the countermeasures that were proposed by the California Office of Traffic Safety:
+The following are the countermeasures that were proposed by the California OTS:

 The office wants to educate the public and make drivers aware of the risk of drug-impaired driving.
 The education programs include: